Distributive-Network/dcp-node-example/README.md

 You will need Node 10 in your path.
 If you have an older version of NodeJS, use `nvm`; see instructions in the FAQ.
-Additionally, you will need to copy your identity and bank account keystores from the DCP Portal into the .dcp directory inside your home directory.
+Additionally, you will need to copy your identity and bank account keystores from the [portal](https://portal.distributed.computer/) of the Distributed Computer into the .dcp directory inside your home directory.
+For more instructions on getting started, visit our [introductory guide here](https://docs.dcp.dev/getting-started).

+Note: You will need to join our beta program to have permission to deploy jobs to the Distributed Computer.
+To do this, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScj6g1PH7Nbejlj5XHrScvtBhTy-2A_l0A8sHMzzihQR79KYw/viewform)!

 ```shell
 mkdir ~/.dcp